Texas flooding 911 calls from hard-hit Kerr County released: ‘Distressing’

 Over the next six hours, the center, which receives all 911 calls for Kerr County, answered 435 calls, he said.

-Two people were working at the time, the police chief said while commending the operators for their handling of “extraordinary call volumes.”
+Two people were working at the time when the calls started coming in regarding the flood, the police chief said while commending the operators for their handling of “extraordinary call volumes.”

 “I’m immensely proud of our telecommunications operators,” he said.
 “These public safety team members showed incredible perseverance as they faced high call volumes and did their best to provide assistance and comfort to every caller.”